- Online learning and 2 days in class

 The course includes online learning and 2 days of practical training and assessment.
 Completion of online learning is required prior to arrival at the class.

 You must arrive 15 minutes prior to class start time for screening and hygiene procedures.

 Please click on the More Info button below for further details.

 St John WA follows ARC Guideline 10.1 Basic Life Support Training which recommends all those trained in CPR should refresh their CPR skills at least annually.

 Please CLICK HERE to read our Terms and Conditions, Student Support Services and General Information.

-Prior to attending the course, participants are sent a link to complete mandatory online learning and assessment by reading the Participant Guide and successfully answering 73 knowledge quiz questions, at their own pace.
+Prior to attending the course, learners are sent a link to complete mandatory online pre-course assessment by successfully answering 100 knowledge quiz questions at their own pace.
 This must be completed prior to attending the practical session unless there are extenuating circumstances.
-In this situation, the participant must advise the Trainer and Assessor on arrival to the practical session.
+In this situation the learner must advise the Trainer and Assessor on arrival to the practical session.

-The HLTAID006 Provide advanced first aid Unit of Competency standard requires a level of physical ability to meet the evidence requirements for assessment.
-These standards relate to the level of performance required to provide resuscitation and respond to an emergency situation where there may be a risk to life.
+The HLTAID014 Provide Advanced First Aid Unit of Competency standard requires a level of physical ability to meet the evidence requirements for assessment.
+These standards relate to the level of performance required to provide resuscitation and respond to an emergency situation where there may be risk to life.

 Unit(s) of Competency

 There are no formal qualifications associated with this course.